fusionpbx/fusionpbx-docs/source/applications/voicemail.rst

 ##########

+To edit voicemail settings click the pencil edit icon on the right of the extension number.

 .. image:: ../_static/images/fusionpbx_voicemail.jpg
         :scale: 85%

-To edit voicemail settings click the pencil edit icon on the right of the extension number.
+Here you can edit voicemail settings.

+*  Greeting- When you dial *97 and record a greeting and set a number you can choose which greeting to use
+*  Options- Can create a voicemail IVR
+*  Mail to- have voicemails emailed to this address
+*  Voicemail File- Auto File Attachment, Listen Link, Download Link
+*  Keep Local- To keep the voicemail on the server after being emailed or not
+*  Forward Destinations- Forward voicemail messages to additional destinations
+*  Enabled- Enable or disable the voicemail box

 .. image:: ../_static/images/fusionpbx_voicemail1.jpg
         :scale: 85%